tonietto/show-version/README.md

 # show-version
-:bookmark: Print app name and version in terminal when a package.json is detected
+:bookmark: Print app name and version along with nodengine swithcer configutation in terminal when a package.json is detected